 I’ve been selling my art prints full-time from a market stall for over 20 years and in that time I’ve learned how to sell my art face-to-face effectively and increase sales.
 These 10 selling tips will teach you how to sell more art in a real-world way.

-To sell more art you must:
+To sell more art you must do these 10 things:

 - Tell a good story

 - Stay on Point

 - Have Good Manners

 - Be Fluent and Speak Clearly

 - Ask Open Ended Questions

 Good communication is at the heart of successful selling and it’s vital to get your message across in the simplest way possible.